GRB-SN Association within the Binary-Driven Hypernova Model: conclusions

 We advance the hypothesis that most CO-NS binaries, with a binary period longer than a few hours, lead only to SN Ic, without any associated pulsar, GRB, or HN.
 This point can be easily tested observationally.
 A CO core, with an initial $a/M \sim 1$, endowed with an initial magnetic field of $\sim 10^3$~G, and density of $\sim 10^4$ g cm$^{-3}$, can indeed lead, in the process of gravitational collapse, to a triaxial ellipsoid.
 The consequent fission, Roche lobe bifurcation, can lead to a fast spinning $\nu$NS and a most powerful explosion.
 Like in the UPE phase, this process is expected to be driven by a quantum electrodynamical process originating from an overcritical ``effective charge''.
 This overcritical field can complete the comprehension of the GRB-SN connection and lead to a new understanding of some of the current open issues.
 This will undoubtedly sign a good starting point for approaching the yet unsolved problem of the SN explosion, mainly examined in the absence of rotation.
 But this brings us to a different topic: the multi-century works on the rotating equilibrium configurations, as recalled above, developed by Elie Cartan, Bernhard Riemann, James Hopwood Jeans and summarized in a series of articles by Subrahmanyan Chandrasekhar \citep{1969efe..book.....C}, also in collaboration with Enrico Fermi \citep{1953ApJ...118..116C}.
 These works are finally reaching the test of astrophysical observations in relativistic astrophysics, which is only partly the article's topic today.

-\acknowledgements We are developing the BdHN model in a series of papers and are in continuous contact with many scientists and collaborators.
+\acknowledgements {It has been a pleasure to collaborate with a knowledgeable anonymous referee who has promoted an in-depth and constructive dialogue with us.} We are developing the BdHN model in a series of papers and are in continuous contact with many scientists and collaborators.
 Particularly important have been the discussions with Roy Patrick Kerr and with editors and referees of the journals: they have constructively contributed to finalizing the presentation of our research.
 To all of them goes our heartfelt thanks.
+L.M.B. is supported by the Vicerrector\'ia de Investigaci\'on y Extensi\'on - Universidad Industrial de Santander Postdoctoral Fellowship Program No. 2023000107.

 \end{CJK*}